Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains

 After training, instead of constructing or learning a feature for the ``Irrelevant'' category, we find a threshold $\tau$ and recognize all clips whose similarities to task steps are all below $\tau$ as ``Irrelevant''.
 This is more reasonable than an ``Irrelevant'' feature because this category contains a subspace formed by various concepts rather than a single concept.
 With the threshold $\tau$, we make predictions by

 We find the $\tau$ with the best F1 score on the the validation set and use it in the test phase.
 In practice, this method performs better than constructing an ``Irrelevant'' feature through text descriptions.
-However, it is not feasible for zero-shot setup as no samples are available to set the threshold.